 At the end of the season, players may earn a spot in a different tier by promoting to the next higher tier or demoting to the next lower tier, based on their place in their division.

 - Players who finish in first place promote if the tier directly above has fewer divisions than the tier they are currently in.

 - Players who finish in first or second place promote if the tier directly above has exactly the same number of divisions of the tier they are currently in.

-- In any tier, players who finish in sixth or seventh place in a seven-player division, or fifth or sixth place in any other division, demote unless they are in the bottom tier, in which case they will stay in that tier.
+- In any tier, players who finish in sixth or seventh place in a seven-player division where no player dropped before playing any games, or fifth or sixth place in any other division, demote unless they are in the bottom tier, in which case they will stay in that tier.

 Additionally, players who finish in first place, or tied for first place, may be re-placed using the rules for placing new players.
 This allows returning players to promote across multiple tiers, known as superpromotions, if a player can improve their rating significantly across a season.
 Players who would be superpromoted into tiers A, B, C, or D are instead placed into tier E.

 In addition, the top two finishers in the A1 division will play a second 6-game match to determine the Champion for the Dominion League for that season.
 For the purposes of determining the Champion (and only those purposes), the results of this match will be added to the results of the season, including updates to tiebreakers.
 The match date and time should be determined by the two players well in advance to allow for the moderator team to find a commentator team.
 Even if the outcome of the match is settled before the sixth game, all six should be played out for the purpose of spectator entertainment.
 In the event of a tie, the players play one final game to decide the winner.
 If that final game results in a tie, the player who went second wins.

 To join the Dominion League, new players must complete the following steps: